You are required to change your password before you can log in to the site, please enter your new password in the fields below:

 Reverend Dr Andrew Rumsey is Rector of the Oxted Team Ministry in Southwark Diocese.
 His previous books include the 2010 Mowbray Lent Book Strangely Warmed (Continuum), which was reprinted three times in its first year of publication and commended by, among others, Tom Wright and Ian Hislop - the latter endorsing it as 'witty, erudite, eloquent and thoughtful'.
 A regular speaker at the Greenbelt Festival and former vice---chair of Third Way magazine, he recently completed doctoral research into the theology of the Anglican parish at King's College, London, for which he was supervised by Professors Ben Quash and Sam Wells and examined by Professors Andrew Davison and Jeremy Morris.
 Andrew Rumsey comes from a long family line of parish priests, stretching back nearly two hundred years.

 "This wonderful study of the parish is unrivalled as a scholarly study of the parish, charting brilliantly the determinative role that that it has played in English history.
-As well as being an invaluable work of social and ecclesiological history, it demonstrates masterfully and imaginatively how crucial place is to any adequate understanding of Christian theology.
-It deserves to be very widely read not only by all who are committed about the Church of England and the gospel it seeks to proclaim, but also by all who care about the future of England." -- Rt Revd Dr John Inge
+As well as being an invaluable work of social and ecclesiological history, it demonstrates masterfully and imaginatively how crucial place is to any adequate understanding of Christian theology." -- Rt Revd Dr John Inge